frobertpixto/hand-drawn-shapes-dataset/processing/find_vertices/README.md

 ### The problem with that solution
 When a vertex is very close to the line between the anchor and the center, the training can get confused.

-I am illustrating below what I mean.
+Let's illustrate that with with 2 similar ellipses, a Turquoise and a Yellow.

 ![first_point_issue](readme_images/first_point_issue.PNG)

 In a clockwise navigation:
-- if a point is right after the anchor line, it will be set like Point 1 in Turquoise
+- If a point is right after the anchor line, it will be set like Point 1 in Turquoise
-- if a point is right before the anchor line, it will be set like Point 4 in Yellow as the Point 1 will have been found about 90 degres of the anchor line.
+- If a point is right before the anchor line, it will be set like Point 4 in Yellow as the Point 1 will have been found about 90 degres of the anchor line.

-The net result is that over a lot of this kind of samples, the prediction will end up being an average betwwen the Point 1 in Turquoise and the Point 1 in Yellow, resulting in a Point P1 in Magenta, which is bad.
+The net result is that over a lot of this kind of samples, the model will end up averaging between the Point 1 in Turquoise and the Point 1 in Yellow, resulting in a Point P1 in Magenta, which is bad.

 ### TODO:
 - Indicates possibles solutions